Look me up on Cellartracker (NarunP) for my scoring system. Cheers 🍷

 90%+ Nero Mascalese, with some Nerello Cappuccio.
 Old vine of 60+ yo, ungrafted.

 Deep slightly bricked garnet color.
 Semi transparent, compact rim.

 Aromas of coca cola soft drink, cinnamon, star anise, red cherry, raspberry, lavender, violet, and ash.

 Resolved tannin, med plus acidity, med bodied (13.5abv).
 Complex profile of minerally driven red fruits intermingling with licorice, sweet spice, and slightly mechanical low tone.

 Definitely needs air time to uncoil, otherwise it can be quite tarty.
 Superb wine made in the traditional Piedmontese style (large neutral cask and library release).
 Paired well with wide variety of food, especially Thanksgiving dishes.
-91. — 7 months ago
+91. — a year ago

 Clear, clean, almost devoided of color.

 Aromatically complex.
 Herbaceous, basil, honeysuckle, white peach, lime, flint.

 Med plus plus acidity and dry.
 Big fruity profile.
 Asian pear, green apple, lime, with minty uplift.